 What is the reason for this situation?
 A century and a half ago, Russia, although with difficulty, managed long-term projects.
 And the Bolsheviks, having come to power, rather quickly moved from short-term reactions to strategic combinations.
 After all, the inert ruling class, in the form of officials, businessmen, party functionaries, newly-minted oligarchs and again officials, and so on — independent of the lower will, but capable of collective resistance from above, has always existed.

-Repression and tightening the screws in this situation can play only a minor role.
-The inert multi-vector nature of the ruling class, which nullifies all strategic efforts, is surmountable only by a goal that is able to captivate a small, but initially active, or influential part of society, and then capture the entire society as a whole.
-Relying on it and promoting the work of social elevators, the government expands the base on which it can rely.
-This allows her to carry out a rotation and a gradual selection of the ruling class - and this is the only way you can somehow cope with it.
-But the goal, the notorious "national idea" cannot be invented "out of my head" or ordered to a PR agency - such an order was mocked by Pelevin in Generation P. Such ideas generate only historical processes of a worldwide nature.
-For at least the last 200 years, the world has, quite globally, developed as an interconnected whole.
-The idea of building communism is the last state idea in the Russian stories - was a product of global processes.
-Russia implemented the ideas exported to it from Europe - but these ideas sprung only because they fell on fertile ground - and led it forward until they were fully implemented.
-Contrary to popular misconception, the Soviet Union died a completely natural death: realizing the full potential of his project and exhausting the possibilities of development.
+Repression and tightening of nuts in this situation can play only a minor role.
+The inert multi-vectority of the ruling class, which nullifies all strategic efforts, can be overcome only by a goal that can captivate even a small at first, but active or influential part of society, and then capture the whole society.
+Relying on it and facilitating the work of social elevators, the government is expanding the base on which it can rely.
+This allows her to carry out the rotation and gradual selection of the ruling class - and this is the only way to somehow deal with him.
+But the goal, the notorious "national idea" cannot be invented "out of my head" or ordered to a PR agency - Pelevin made fun of such an order in Generation P. Such ideas generate only historical global processes.
+For at least the last 200 years, the world is completely global, developed as an interconnected whole.
+The idea of building communism - the last state idea in Russian history - was a product of global processes.
+Russia realized the ideas exported to it from Europe - but these ideas sprouted only because they fell on fertile soil - and led it forward until they were fully realized.
+Despite a widespread misconception, the Soviet Union died a completely natural death: having realized all the potential inherent in his project and having exhausted the possibilities of development.

 Today in Russia there is no attractive idea, in the name of which at least 10% of its citizens - and at least 1% - were ready to act actively, reshape their lives, make sacrifices, hardship and risk.
 The historical process of a new idea of this magnitude did not generate, and PR substitutes, as expected, do not work.
 There are no social elevators or democratic institutions in Russia, its elite is extremely inert.
 It is not surprising that all the projects of the “future” proposed by political groups turn out to be restored yesterday, when they were twenty years old, and when they were a hundred years old, not part of today's world process, but an alternative to it.
 Tomorrow Russia, harmoniously arising from the current world realities, generated by them and participating in them, today nobody sees.
 He does not see it because there is none.
 Russia is no longer needed in the world tomorrow, for it, in its current form, there is no place there.
 Any adequate analysis of Russian perspectives always leads to the same thing: the collapse and loss of the current statehood is inevitable.
 The terms are different - who are fifteen years old, who are fifty, but the result is always the same.